knmcguire/knmcguire.github.io/docs/blog/posts/ros2_across_the_windowverse.md

 So now that it is possible to install the ROS 2 Kilted Kaiju binaries in Windows 11 via [these instructions](https://docs.ros.org/en/kilted/Installation/Windows-Install-Binary.html).
 Currently, it needs to be fixed to a directory in `C:/pixi_ws/` but hopefully, we will be able to fix that soon with this [ROS2 GitHub ticket](https://github.com/ros2/ros2/issues/1675).

+> Note: Mind that if this was an experiment with ROS 2 Jazzy and Gazebo Harmonic, that the packages from the [Robostack project](https://robostack.github.io/) would have been sufficient already!

 Once installed, to the installed ROS2 directory, open up a Pixi shell and source the ROS 2 Kilted Kaiju distribution:

 ```bat